zhenyu-aws-lab/Ddbtest/README.md

 Prerequsite
 -----

-* A AWS account
+* An AWS account
-* A EC2 Instance with DDBWriteAccess
+* An EC2 Instance with DDBWriteAccess
 * Install git on EC2
 * Install node on EC2